NeelPatel31/ARIA-AI-for-Risk-Identification-Anticipation/README.md

 # ARIA — AI for Risk Identification & Anticipation

-ARIA is an agentic supply-chain risk assistant.
+ARIA (**A**I for **R**isk **I**dentification & **A**nticipation) is an agentic supply-chain risk assistant.
 It orchestrates specialist AI agents to map a product's supply chain, surface relevant disruptions, quantify risk with a deterministic scoring tool, and propose mitigations — all surfaced through a chat UI backed by a FastAPI streaming server and a Chroma vector store.

+**What it does, briefly:**

+- **Maps supply chains** — given a product, ARIA builds a structured footprint (demand drivers, raw materials, sourcing, manufacturing plants, delivery hubs, local rules) from a product knowledge base.
+- **Surfaces disruptions** — it joins that footprint against a news/event collection to surface recent risk events tied to the product's materials and sites.
+- **Quantifies risk** — each risk is scored deterministically (Severity × Exposure × Fragility) into Low / Moderate / High / Critical bands.
+- **Proposes mitigations** — traces scored risks to root causes and produces cited, actionable recommendations.
+- **Visualizes the data** — the Streamlit UI ships interactive **knowledge graphs of both the product and news datasets** (see [Knowledge graphs](#knowledge-graphs)), so you can explore the entities and relationships behind the answers.

 ## Project Structure